Why start your agile journey with us?

 What are the layers of the agile transformation roadmap?

-1. Leaders layer
+Leaders layer

 Anyone who has been involved in a major change initiative knows that no change can happen without leadership support.
 This layer aims to:

-• the highest possible level of leadership involvement,
+- the highest possible level of leadership involvement,

-• to ensure that the transformation is aligned with the organisational strategy and objectives,
+- to ensure that the transformation is aligned with the organisational strategy and objectives,

-• and to support leaders in changes in management practices.
+- and to support leaders in changes in management practices.

 We support the achievement of the above most often through agile leadership training, coaching series, transformational and strategic workshops, OKR (Objectives and Key Results) development where necessary, and "agile leaders sprints" to gain first-hand experience.

-1. Team layer
+Team layer

-Teamwork and collaboration is an important feature of agile organisations.
+Teamwork and collaboration are important characteristics of agile organisations.
 Our aim is to have high-performing teams in the organisation that are capable of meeting needs autonomously and to a high standard.
 In a larger organisation, this requires a change in working methods and mindset, which we propose to implement step-by-step.
-One important element of change is the launch of pilot teams, 2-6 pilot teams, depending on the size of the organisation, can gain significant experience of agile delivery.
+Typically, 2–6 pilot teams (depending on organisational size) can gain significant experience with agile delivery.
 These will both be of great help in the subsequent roll-out and help to "show" to organisational stakeholders the results that this modified way of working can deliver.

 During development, we support the teams with training, agile coaching and, if required, support in role selection or even the initial Scrum Master tasks and subsequent handover.